Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Related Work

 \textbf{Efficient Reasoning and Model Selection.} A parallel line of work has developed strategies for efficient reasoning under compute constraints.
 Self-consistency~\cite{wang2023selfconsistencyimproveschainthought} spawned compute-aware variants that halt when votes converge~\cite{li2024escapeskyhighcostearlystopping,liu2025answerconvergencesignalearly} or use confidence-weighted aggregation~\cite{Taubenfeld_2025}.
 Theoretical analyses characterize diminishing marginal returns from additional samples~\cite{komiyama2025bestofinftyasymptoticperformance}.
 Recent work on adaptive reasoning length control includes token-budget-aware policies~\cite{anonymous2025reasoning} and learned stopping mechanisms that predict when further reasoning becomes redundant~\cite{sun2025stopenoughadaptiveearlystopping}, including dynamic early-exit policies that truncate reasoning once additional steps yield diminishing returns~\cite{yang2025dynamicearlyexitreasoning}.
 Structured exploration increases search breadth under larger budgets~\cite{bi2024forest}.
-At the token level, early exit mechanisms enable anytime generation with calibrated stopping~\cite{schuster2022confidentadaptivelanguagemodeling}, while agentic frameworks learn when to plan~\cite{paglieri2025learningplanefficientlyallocating,pan2025pastexperienceacceleratellm} and strategic decomposition approaches like ReAct~\cite{yao2023reactsynergizingreasoningacting}, least-to-most prompting~\cite{zhou2023leasttomostpromptingenablescomplex}, and plan-and-solve strategies~\cite{wang2023planandsolvepromptingimprovingzeroshot} allocate deliberate planning compute.
+At the token level, early exit mechanisms enable anytime generation with calibrated stopping~\cite{schuster2022confidentadaptivelanguagemodeling}, while agentic frameworks learn when to plan~\cite{paglieri2025learningplanefficientlyallocating,pan2025pastexperienceacceleratellm} and strategic decomposition approaches like ReAct~\cite{yao2023reactsynergizingreasoningacting}, SCALAR ~\cite{zabounidis2025scalar}, least-to-most prompting~\cite{zhou2023leasttomostpromptingenablescomplex}, and plan-and-solve strategies~\cite{wang2023planandsolvepromptingimprovingzeroshot} allocate deliberate planning compute.
 Separately, model routing systems choose among different-sized models to optimize accuracy-cost trade-offs~\cite{jitkrittum2025universalmodelroutingefficient,guha2024smoothielabelfreelanguage,ding2025bestrouteadaptivellmrouting,yue2025masrouterlearningroutellms,guo2025deepseek}.
-In addition to model selection, recent works aim to control the reasoning length either through training-free \cite{muennighoff2025s1} or training-based approaches \cite{aggarwal2025l1}.
+In addition to model selection, recent works aim to control the reasoning length either through training-free \cite{muennighoff2025s1} or training-based approaches \cite{aggarwal2025l1, kleinman2025learning}.
+A complementary line of work uses model-internal confidence signals---such as token-level entropy or distributional confidence---to halt or aggregate reasoning traces, with DeepConf \cite{fu2025deepthinkconfidence} being a recent representative; we compare against DeepConf as a strong adaptive baseline.
 Our approach bridges these areas by using forecasted reward curves to make principled decisions about both when to stop reasoning and which model to use, grounded in metareasoning theory~\cite{RUSSELL1991361,weitzman,aouad2025pandorasboxproblemsequential}.
 Recent work frames modern LLM inference as bounded-optimal decision-making over cognitive effort~\cite{fu2025deepthinkconfidence}, providing theoretical grounding for treating compute allocation as an economically principled optimization problem.
+Additionally, \citet{achille2025ai} recently framed inference-time search as a Pandora's box problem and proposed using forecasted rewards for making cost-aware decisions, which we realize in our work.
+In concurrent work, \citet{manvi2026zerooverhead} also train a forecaster and apply it for efficient and adaptive reasoning.